 Hosting Online Worship

-There are many resources available to help communities of faith offer online worship.
+Many resources are available to help communities of faith offer online worship.
 The Worship Resources section offers liturgies that can be adapted for online use; the latest prayers are also posted online.
 Check back for new content often—the United Church frequently adds new worship resources for the lectionary year, special Sundays, and themes.

 Gathering: Resources for Worship Planners, published four times a year, is a worship planning magazine for ministers and lay leaders, music directors, and United Church worship committees.
 Individual copies and subscriptions are available through UCRD Store.